MinhajurRahmanCIS/laptop-bd-bazar-client-side/README.md

 # Created By Md.
 Minhajur Rahman

+# Created By Md.
+Minhajur Rahman

-## Project Name : `Foodie Service`
+## Project Name : `Laptop BD Bazar`
-Project Deploy Site For Client side: https://foodie-service-client.web.app Project Deploy Site For Server side: https://foodie-service-server.vercel.app
+Project Deploy Site For Client side:
+Project Deploy Site For Server side:

-Project Repository Link For Client side: https://github.com/Porgramming-Hero-web-course/b6a11-service-review-client-side-RkzNew \
+Project Repository Link For Client side:  \
-Project Repository Link For Server side: https://github.com/Porgramming-Hero-web-course/b6a11-service-review-server-side-RkzNew
+Project Repository Link For Server side:

 # Project Info
-This is a cloud kitchen Foodie Service Website.
+This is a Used Laptop  Website.
 ## Technologies  –
 1. The Corders site is develop with react library.
 2. For the fastest route I used react router framework.